 The executive order, which President Joe Biden signed Friday evening, details the administration’s vision for a federal workforce “that looks like America.”
 It touches on nearly every aspect of federal employment, from recruitment and hiring to training, leadership development, and employee pay and benefits.

 In a fact sheet describing the EO, the Biden administration said members of underserved communities are still underrepresented inside the federal workforce, particularly among senior leaders.
-“Enduring legacies of employment discrimination, systemic racism and gender inequality are still felt today,” said the White House.
+“Enduring legacies of employment discrimination, systemic racism and gender inequality are still felt today,” the White House said.

 “The federal government is at its best when drawing upon all parts of society, our greatest accomplishments are achieved when diverse perspectives are brought to bear to overcome our greatest challenges and all persons should receive equal treatment under the law,” the order reads.
 “This order establishes that diversity, equity, inclusion and accessibility are priorities for my administration and benefit the entire federal government and the nation, and establishes additional procedures to advance these priorities across the federal workforce.”